 A camera or system of cameras for projecting the teacher’s image.

-It is important for remote students to be able to see their teacher and interact visually with him or her.
+It is important for remote students to be able to see their teacher and interact visually with them.
 While a single stationary camera will work, some school systems (such as San Antonio) are investing in more sophisticated camera systems that can pan and swivel, following the teacher as he or she walks around the room to make instruction more mobile and dynamic.

-An audio system for ensuring that the teacher and the students can be heard.
+An audio system ensures that the teacher and the students can be heard.

-Not only do teachers need a microphone to project their voice, but the students who are learning in the classroom also need some way to be heard, so that remote students can hear everything that’s going on in the class.
+Not only do teachers need a microphone to project their voice, but students in the classroom also need a way to be heard so remote students can hear everything that’s going on in the class.

-A presentation system for communicating information to students in person and online at the same time, such as a projector and/or interactive display.
+A presentation system for communicating information to students in person and online simultaneously, such as a projector and/or an interactive display.

 Ideally, this system should enable all participants in the class to present or annotate material, whether they are in the room or joining the class remotely.